We've Won Over £90 Million For Our Clients

 How Long Do I Have To Claim For An NHS Injury At Work?

-Whether you work for a private healthcare company or the NHS, an injury at work could leave you suffering harm or loss.
+Whether you work for a private healthcare company or the NHS, an injury at work could leave you suffering harm.
 If you are eligible to make a claim, you must start one within a certain limitation period.
 Failure to do so could result in your claim being statute-barred.

 For personal injury claims, the Limitation Act 1980 states the limitation period is generally three years from the date the injury occurred.